twisterarmy/book/src/twister-core/remote-node.md

 #### Run public peer with secure options

 If you do not plan to use a remote node with an account, run `twisterd` with the `-public_server_mode` argument to restrict unsafe commands (e.g., wallet operations).
+For more details about this option, see [bitcoinrpc.cpp](https://github.com/twisterarmy/twister-core/blob/twisterarmy/src/bitcoinrpc.cpp#L227), ~227 line.

 #### Install fail2ban